 - Functionality of physical security safeguards

 If timed properly, these and other features can be audited simultaneously in quick succession, increasing efficiency and reducing overall costs.
-An external company that is qualified for both kinds of audit can combine the two into one holistic process.
+An external company that is qualified for both kinds of audits can combine the two into one holistic process.

 #10: What’s The Best Way to Achieve SOC 2 Compliance?

 Having professional help preparing for that process is the key to passing your test easily the first time you take it.
-It’s also the best way to streamline implementation of any new practices and tools you’ll need to install before, during, or after your audit.
+It’s also the best way to streamline the implementation of any new practices and tools you’ll need to install before, during, or after your audit.
 To that end, we’re here to help.

 RSI Security offers a robust suite of SOC 2 compliance advisory services that include guidance through the entire reporting and patching process.